Mountain biking tours in Cape Town

 5.Grabouw A-2-Z Trails

 This relatively new trail in the Grabouw Forest and Cape Pine plantations consists of 26 sections of pure singletrack joy.
 From the entrance gate we climb up to the start of the Gantouw Pass.
 Once on section A, there is hardly any jeep track and singletrail junkies will absolutely enjoy themselves.
 The total length of the circular route is 36km and includes some interesting features like wooden bridges crossing over streams, berms, and wooden structures over and between rocks.
 Get ready for some short but brutish climbs, hair-raising rocky downshills, sandy switchbacks and tree roots in the forest.
+For fit riders we can add on an extension for a brutal climb (on tar road) up to Hansekop for spectacular views over Cape Town and beyond.
+Watch out for the endemic Cape Rockjumper bird found only in the Cape Fold Mountains.

 6.Welvanpas Bains MTB Trails Wellington